 Information collected from the Customer shall be treated as confidential and details thereof are not to be divulged for cross selling or any other like purposes.
 The Company shall therefore, ensure that information sought from the customer is relevant to the perceived risk, is not intrusive and is inconformity with the guidelines issued by RBI in this regard.
 The Company shall ensure that account payee cheques for any person other than the payee constituent shall not be collected.
 The Company shall ensure that any remittance of funds by way of demand draft, mail/telegraphic transfer or any other mode for any amount is affected by cheques and not against cash payment.
+While considering the requests for data/ information from Government and other agencies, the Company shall satisfy themselves that the information being sought is not of such nature as will violate the provisions of laws relating to secrecy in transactions.

-12. REVIEW OF THE POLICY:
+13.REVIEW OF THE POLICY: